raventid/coursera_learning/nand2tetris/projects/06/compiler/readme.md

 # Build

-This project uses dune build system (jbuilder in the past), by Jane Street.
+This project uses `dune` build system (`jbuilder` in the past), by Jane Street.
+Also I use `Core` by Jane Street.

+Thank you Jane Street!

 To start a build run: